 From the late 19th Century, the supply of energy to the USA was controlled by vertically-integrated utilities, meaning they controlled the generation, transmission, and distribution of energy.
 The power of these monopolies shrank through the passing of the Public Utility Regulatory Policies Act (PURPA) in 1978.
 The act followed the 1973 energy crisis and aimed to encourage energy conservation, the use of renewable energy, and the consumption of domestic sources of energy.
 As such, it required existing utilities to integrate small energy facilities into the power mix.

-PURPA addressed the leverage that existing utility companies held over generation, while orders from the (FERC) addressed their power over electricity transmission.
+PURPA addressed the leverage that existing utility companies held over generation, while orders from the Federal Energy Regulatory Commission (FERC) addressed their power over electricity transmission.
 Founded in 1920, FERC is an agency that, among other responsibilities, regulates power that crosses interstate lines.
 According to its website, it aims to “foster competition in wholesale power markets” by relying upon “regulation and competition”.
 Its orders have resulted in the creation of Independent System Operators (ISOs) and Regional Transmission Operators (RTOs).
 Using bid-based markets, RTOs and ISOs facilitate open access to transmission and foster competition for electricity generation among wholesale market participants, unlike the bilateral transactions that preceded them.
 RTOs and ISOs are very similar, mostly just differing in their geographic extent.
 Two-thirds of the nation’s electricity load is served in RTOs, as the image below from FERC's website conveys.